FODMAPS diet IBS:

 The very informative website, AboutIBS.org states that “Irritable bowel syndrome (IBS) affects up to one in five Americans.”.

-I can’t say I’m surprised, it feels like every other person I meet, I can bond with over IBS.
+I can’t say I’m surprised though, it feels like every other person I meet, I can bond with over IBS.

-Western medicine is not helping our problem, but simply treating symptoms.
+Western medicine is not helping our problem, but simply treating symptoms with pills.

 Our diet plays a huge role in our health and well-being.